tawi1/DotsTrafficCity/docs/source/sound.rst

 	.. image:: /images/sound/FMOD-SoundServiceExample.png

-	.. note:: If you do not add :ref:`sound <soundData>` to the service, it cannot be activated from the code.
+	.. warning:: If you do not add :ref:`sound <soundData>` to the service, it cannot be activated from the code.

 .. _soundCodeExample: